knutsel/traffic_control-1/docs/source/admin/quick_howto/multi_site.rst

 	:scale: 100%
 	:align: center

-2) create a profile to assign to each of the origins:
+2) Create a profile to assign to each of the origins:

 .. image:: 19BB6EC1-B6E8-4D22-BFA0-B7D6A9708B42.png
 	:scale: 100%
 	:align: center

-3) create server entries for the origination vips:
+3) Create server entries for the origination vips:

 .. image:: D28614AA-9758-45ED-9EFD-3A284FC4218E.png
 	:scale: 100%